miyakogi/m2r/README.md

 ## Restrictions

-* In the reST's directives, markdown is not available.
-Please write in reST.
+* In the rst's directives, markdown is not available.
+Please write in rst.
-* Column alignment of tables is not supported. (reST does not support this feature)
+* Column alignment of tables is not supported. (rst does not support this feature)
 * Heading with overline-and-underline is not supported.
   * Heading with underline is OK